 Your MSP's use of FlexPoint for billing also benefits clients.
 At checkout, they’re presented with clear, fee-free options, making it easy to choose ACH without confusion or concern about being penalized for using a credit card.
 This transparency fosters trust and reduces billing disputes.

-Considering that surcharge laws remain vague in Oklahoma, FlexPoint offers a practical way to modernize payments, encourage cost-saving behavior, and operate within the legal gray area without crossing the line.
+Considering that surcharge laws have recently changed in Oklahoma, FlexPoint offers a practical way to modernize payments, encourage cost-saving behavior, and operate within the legal gray area without crossing the line.

 From automated workflows to data-driven insights, FlexPoint helps providers take control of their payment processing without compromising compliance or client satisfaction.